mapbox/mapbox-studio-classic/docs/HOWTO-sources.md

 Mapbox Studio source projects are saved as a directory of files with a suffix of `.tm2source` automatically appended to the name.

 ### Exporting & Uploading
+Uploading a Mapbox Studio source project to Mapbox.com will allow you to use the source for Mapbox Studio style projects.
+Local sources will not work in packaged & uploaded styles.
+Make sure to export & upload your source project and change the reference in your style project before you publish the style.

+To upload, click on the __Settings__ button, then __Upload to Mapbox__.
+If the source has already been uploaded to Mapbox, it's Map ID will be displayed.
+Uploading will update the source associated with that Map ID.

-Exporting a Mapbox Studio source project will give you an [MBTiles]() file containing vector tiles that you can upload to Mapbox.com and use as a source for Mapbox Studio style projects.
-To export, click on the __Settings__ button, then __Export__ at the bottom of the popup.
-Exports will not include any un-saved changes, so be sure to save before you export.
+Exporting a Mapbox Studio source project will give you an [MBTiles]() file containing vector tiles.
+To export, click on the __Settings__ button, then __MBTiles Export__ near the top of the popup.

-Export times can vary widely depending on your data and desired number of zoom levels - anywhere from a few minutes to many hours.
+Uploads and exports will not include any un-saved changes, so be sure to save before you upload or export.
+Upload and export times can vary widely depending on your data and desired number of zoom levels - anywhere from a few minutes to many hours.

 Important Concepts
 ------------------